-The SetRequest PDU must be able to activate a historyControlTable row in one single-set operation.
-In order to do this, the PDU must contain all needed values and have a status variable value of 2 (createRequest).
-All OIDs in the SetRequest PDU should be type OID.0 type for entry creation.
+To activate a historyControlTable row, the SetRequest PDU must contain all needed values and have a status variable value of 2 (createRequest).
+All OIDs in the SetRequest PDU should be type OID.0 for entry creation.

 To create a SetRequest PDU for the historyControlTable, the following values are required: